JuanPabloDiaz/recharts/readme.md

 [recharts](https://recharts.jpdiaz.dev) is licensed under the MIT License.

-I hope you enjoy using the freecodecamp repo!
+I hope you enjoy using the recharts repo!

 <!-- ACKNOWLEDGMENTS -->